 It’s time to hit the water.

-Sometimes you just need to get out on open water and olympic.ca is here to help with 10 destinations around the world for water sports.
-Whether it’s because of their popularity among athletes, mythical origin or breathtaking scenery, these locations will make you want to get on the water, fast.
+Sometimes you just need to get out on open water, so Olympic.ca is here to help with 10 destinations around the world for water sports.
+Whether it’s because of their popularity among athletes, mythical origin, or breathtaking scenery, these locations will make you want to get on the water, fast.

 Related: 10 best places to cycle in the world